Welcome to today's edition of the Rush 24-7 podcast.

 Because we had, at the conclusion of operations in Iraq, we had a success story in the making.

-Wasn't the best in the world, and it wasn't exactly how Bush envisioned it, but there was a possibility there.
+It wasn't the best in the world, and it wasn't exactly how Bush envisioned it, but there was a possibility there.

-Obama came in and totally blew it.
+Obama came in and totally blew it, and Iraq has now fallen.

-And the left believes that this is all the fault of George W. Bush by creating ISIS by going into Iraq and ticking off all the Al Qaeda people.
+And the left believes that this is all the fault of George W. Bush by creating ISIS, by going into Iraq and ticking off all the al-Qaeda people.

 And that's the conventional wisdom.

-Conventional wisdom is nowhere near the truth, and that is reality is what it is.
+And that is reality is what it is.

 When Barack Obama assumed office, we had been to war in Iraq.

-There had been a number of American lives lost and a number of injuries, and it was still something worth protecting.
+There had been a number of American lives lost and a number of injuries.

 The country had engaged in it.